-Jury rules against Sarah Palin in New York Times libel case
+Sarah Palin loses jury trial in closely watched New York Times libel case

-But since he expected his ruling to be appealed — a process that could alter long-standing protections afforded journalists writing about public figures — Rakoff explained that he wanted the jury to keep deliberating, so that future courts to have both his ruling and the jury’s decision to consider.
+Rakoff let the jury make their own decision, though, because he wanted future courts to have both his ruling and the jury’s to consider if the case goes to appeal — a process that could alter long-standing protections granted to journalists writing about prominent people.

+An attorney for Palin, Kenneth Turkel, said they will probably appeal on “some issues relating to this process.”

-It was the first libel case against the Times to go to trial in nearly two decades, and its long path to trial has drawn close attention from press freedom advocates.
-A landmark 1964 Supreme Court ruling set a high bar for public officials — later extended to include all prominent individuals — who try to sue journalists for libel.
+It was the first libel case against the Times to go to trial in nearly two decades, and its long journey has drawn close attention from press freedom advocates.

-In 2017, when Rakoff first reviewed Palin’s case — in which the former Alaska governor sued the Times for an editorial that inaccurately suggested a link between some rhetoric from the political action committee and a 2011 mass shooting — he dismissed it, stating that it was doubtful that she could demonstrate that the Times had shown the “actual malice” required by that 1964 standard.
-The newspaper corrected the error hours later.
+In 2017, when Rakoff first reviewed Palin’s case — in which she sued the Times for an editorial that inaccurately suggested a link between some rhetoric from her political action committee and a 2011 mass shooting — he dismissed it.
+Then, as he did this week, the judge cast doubt on whether the Times had shown malice; the newspaper had corrected the error within several hours.

-Yet an appellate court reinstated Palin’s case, prompting many legal scholars to wonder if the courts’ once-forgiving attitude toward journalistic errors had begun to wane — and whether media organizations may find themselves increasingly beset by costly litigation.
+Yet an appellate court reinstated Palin’s case, prompting many legal scholars to wonder whether the courts’ once-forgiving attitude toward journalistic errors — largely unchallenged since a 1964 Supreme Court ruling that set the high bar of “actual malice” for prominent individuals who sue for libel — had begun to wane.

-Regardless of the judge and jury’s decision this week, it remains likely that Palin will appeal the case again, at a time when higher courts may be open to reassessing the “actual malice” standard.
-At the Supreme Court, both Clarence Thomas and Neil M. Gorsuch have signaled an openness to reviewing the 1964 precedent, which has not been seriously challenged in half a century.
+At the Supreme Court, Justices Clarence Thomas and Neil M. Gorsuch have both signaled an openness to reviewing the 1964 precedent, raising concerns that rulings unfavorable to media organizations could expose them to a wave of costly litigation.

+“The press needs room to function and publish and have the flexibility to make some mistakes,” said Roy Gutterman, director of the Tully Center for Free Speech, in a statement cheering the jury’s decision, “without fearing that it can face civil judgments for simple, honest mistakes.”

-This legal tinderbox of a lawsuit began in the wake of a June 2017 shooting attack on a group of Republican lawmakers who had gathered at an Alexandria baseball field to practice for a game.
+This tinderbox of a lawsuit began in the wake of a June 2017 shooting attack on a group of Republican lawmakers who had gathered at an Alexandria baseball field to practice for a game.
 Rep. Steve Scalise (R-La.) was among those wounded.
 Within hours, a writer for the New York Times’s editorial page had started crafting an editorial, later published under the headline “America’s Lethal Politics,” that took note of another mass shooting — the one that injured then-Rep. Gabrielle Giffords (D-Ariz.) and killed six people in Tucson.
 That shooting, the Times wrote, had been preceded by the circulation of a map by Palin’s PAC that placed stylized crosshairs over targeted Democratic districts.
 “The link to political incitement was clear,” the Times wrote.

 In fact, there was never any indication that the Tucson shooter was motivated by the map.
 After an immediate backlash, the Times corrected the error the next morning — which attorneys for the newspaper later pointed to as evidence that it had been an “honest mistake.”